 The best track saws you need to consider are the ones that can extend.
 You have to keep in mind that they must be compatible with the guard rail.

 Because of the sawdust produced by track saws while in operation, the dust collector is a tool that can vacuum those dust.
 These sawdust and debris contain harmful pollutants such as MDF that is very dangerous if inhaled.

 8 Best track saws reviews

 1. The DEWALT DCS520ST1 60V MAX* 6-1/2″ (165mm) DeWalt Cordless Track Saw Kit

 This cordless DeWalt track saw kit comes with a zero-clearance cutting system.
 The system can provide splinter-free, precise, and straight cuts.

 It is a dual-edged track to support straight cuts in two directions.
 This will also power through challenging workpieces up to 2-1/8-inches thick.

-It would be best if you had no worry about kickbacks because it has a riving knife that prevents kickback when engaged and has a continuous anti-kickback mechanism for added protection.
-This product also comes with a low profile blade guard that can let saw be utilized in confined spaces.
+It would be best if you do not worry about kickbacks because it has a riving knife that prevents kickback when engaged and has a continuous anti-kickback mechanism for added protection.
+This product also comes with a low-profile blade guard that can let the saw be utilized in confined spaces.